-Property purchases, including associated acquisition costs (stamp duty and RE acquisition fees), are recognised when the Fund has entered into an unconditional purchase contract, and the majority of the significant risks and rewards of ownership have been transferred to the Fund.
+Property purchases, including associated acquisition costs, are recognised when the Fund has entered into an unconditional purchase contract, and the majority of the significant risks and rewards of ownership have been transferred to the Fund.

-Property disposals, including associated disposal costs (legal and RE disposal fees), are recorded when the Fund has entered into an unconditional sales contract, and the majority of the significant risks and rewards of ownership have been transferred to the buyer.
+Property disposals, including associated disposal costs, are recorded when the Fund has entered into an unconditional sales contract, and the majority of the significant risks and rewards of ownership have been transferred to the buyer.